B0NBunny/Finity/README.md

 # Finity
 Finity is a sleek GUI Library for roblox exploits to have a nice, Impressive and customisable GUI for their users.
-(This was originaly created by a user on <a href="https://v3rmillion.net/showthread.php?tid=922755">V3RMillion</a> but they have since abondoned it)
+(This was originaly created by a user on V3RMillion but they have since abondoned it)

 # Finity's Features
 <ol>